Beatzoid/sfml-rpg/src/config/window.ini.md

 # Window.ini

-I'm too lazy to figure out how to make the parser support comments, so here's what each line means
+Here's what each line means in the `window.ini` file

 1. First line is the title of the window
 2. Second line is the width and height, expressed as `width height`